jonnonz1/nz-statute-book/acts/public/2005/veterinarians-act-2005.md

 **Competence assessments**

 ### 58 Competence assessments
-(1) The Council may by notice, on the recommendation of a complaints assessment committee, require a specified person to undergo an assessment of the specified person's competence at the Council's expense.
+(1) The Council may by notice, on the recommendation of a complaints assessment committee or of its own motion, require a specified person to undergo an assessment of the specified person's competence at the Council's expense.
 (2) An assessment must follow the procedure set out in section 55(2) to (5), and those provisions apply with all necessary modifications, as if the medical examination were an examination by a person qualified to assess the specified person's competence.

 ### 59 Council may require specified person to make practice records available